-Welcome to Algebra II
+Welcome to Algebra IIALGEBRA 3-4

 Building on their work in Algebra I with linear and quadratic functions, students in Algebra II expand their repertoire by working with rational and exponential expressions; polynomial, exponential and logarithmic functions; trigonometric functions with real number domain; and sequences and series.
 Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and solve equations.
 Exponential functions, trigonometric functions, and sequences and series all provide opportunities for modeling.
 As students encounter more and more varied mathematical expressions and functions, general principles they encountered in Algebra I remain relevant, unifying the material in the course.